-In 1989 I was commissioned to create something about the legendary Josephine Baker at the world famous LaMama Experimental Theater, in New York City.
+In 1989 I was commissioned to create something about the legendary performer Josephine Baker at the world famous LaMama Experimental Theater.
+Located on the funky lower east side of New York City.
 How cool.
 How perfect.
 An experimental theater production.
 That means I’ll be free to create whatever I want, the way I want it.
 The vision is mine.
-So I put together a forty-five minute play with music called, THE DARK FROM FROM HARLEM (A tribute to Josephine Baker).
+The result was a forty-five-minute play with music called, THE DARK FROM HARLEM (A tribute to Josephine Baker).
 That show was well received and we were invited back the next year to present a more complete production.

 “On the face of it, an impossible, a terrible idea: to simulate on a New York stage in 1990 the Josephine Baker who was the rage of le tout Paris in the 1920’s.
 Josephine Baker, the one and only.
 But dear God, what a wonderful show is “The Dark Star From Harlem”, at LaMama E.T.C.
 Any sane producer in his right mind would whip it up to Broadway before I can finish this sentence.”

 In 1992, we enjoyed another respectable for three week run at Pierre Cardin’s, Maxims, on the tony upper east side.
 Straight up Madison avenue.

 I began working on The Late Show with David Letterman in 1994.
 I had to reinvent myself.
 Ultimately, I became the special effects director.
 (Please see my bio.)

 In 2014, we decided to revive and reboot THE DARK STAR FROM HARLEM, adding seven new songs.
 I retired from the Late Show in 2016.
 Now we are poised to return to LaMama Experimental Theater with a new production.

 To bring DARK STAR to the LaMama stage, we are asking for donations of $10,000 for Phase One of the production.